27 Oregon Waterfall Hikes That’ll Leave You Gobsmacked!

 Difficulty: Moderate

-The lightly traveled trail to Kentucky Falls is a slightly tricky Oregon waterfall hike, so it is best to expect the unexpected, form mudslides to fallen trees, it is a bit of adventure.
+The lightly traveled trail to Kentucky Falls is a slightly tricky Oregon waterfall hike, so it is best to expect the unexpected, from mudslides to fallen trees, it is a bit of adventure.

 On the plus side, you will avoid the crowds of some of the more popular hikes in the area and will be rewarded with not one, but three stunning waterfalls.

-The trail starts at the Kentucky Falls Trail Head and immediately starts to go downhill to Upper Kentucky Falls, which you should reach in less than a mile.
+You should reach Upper Kentucky Falls in less than a mile.
 After taking in the views, continue for another 1.4 miles until you reach a split in the trail.

 Difficulty: Easy